-In 2020-21, the AIHW developed an approach to the development of the Data Collection that would build on existing and emerging infrastructure, governance models and collaborations, address the complexity of the primary health care data information system and recognise the importance of establishing strong foundations to support the enduring nature of the Data Collection within that system.
+In 2020-21, the AIHW developed an approach to the development of the Data Collection that would build on existing and emerging infrastructure, governance models and collaborations, address the complexity of the primary health care data environment and to recognise the importance of establishing strong foundations to support the enduring nature of the Data Collection within that environment.

 This approach comprises five streams of interrelated work:

-In 2022, the AIHW has made considerable progress towards building the Primary Health Care Data Collection and scoping the Primary Health Care Information System.
+In 2022, the AIHW has made considerable progress towards building the Primary Health Care Data Collection.

-The Governance stream will progress work on a Primary Health Care Data Governance Roadmap and Framework, including projects relating to privacy and consent, and Indigenous Data Governance in primary health care.
+The Governance stream is progressing work on a Primary Health Care Data Governance Roadmap and Framework, including projects relating to privacy, consent, and Indigenous Data Governance.

-The governance arrangements will be reviewed through the development of the Data Collection, particularly in relation to specific data custodianship requirements including data access and release.
+The governance arrangements will be reviewed throughout the development of the Data Collection, particularly in relation to specific data custodianship requirements including data access and release.

 The Standards stream comprises development of the primary health care data model for the Data Collection, as well as data quality, validation and interoperability, with consideration of clinical, statistical, policy and planning use cases.

 A significant barrier to the availability of quality, comprehensive data from Australia’s primary health care sector is a lack of nationally agreed and implemented standards throughout the data lifecycle, including the capture of clinical information and export of patient records for statistical analysis.

 This stream of work is focusing on the development of standards to support the quality, consistency, interoperability and validation of primary health care data.
 This involves: